Navarro River Redwoods State Park

-Visitors to the Navarro River Redwoods State Park can enjoy picnicking, swimming, and camping at the Paul M. Demmick campground.
+Visitors to the Navarro River Redwoods State Park can enjoy picnicking, swimming, and camping.
 The park is popular with anglers, canoeists, and kayakers in the late winter and spring.

 Second growth redwood groves stretch the length of the park.
 They are home for raccoons, black-tail deer, and river-oriented birds such as the belted kingfisher.